ArinEdwards/Assignment/README.md

 Email Address: ArinCasheEdwards@gmail.com

 Hello!
 My full name is Arin Cashe Edwards.
-I am 21 years old and have lived in Victoria all my life, I am Australian and have always enjoyed the world of Information technology since I was very young.
+I am 21 years old and have lived in Victoria all my life.
+I am Australian and have always enjoyed the world of Information technology since I was very young.
 One interesting fact about myself is that I had long hair since I was about 5 years old and didn’t cut it until December of last year.
 It feels very different and not surprisingly a lot lighter and easier to maintain.

 ### Markdown